eksavazquez/alvvazort/README.md

 - ⚡ Fun fact: ...
 -->

+- 💻 This is my [devfolio][https://alvvazort.github.io]
 - 🔭 I’ve done an [Undergraduate Thesis Project about AI][AIDRONE] for prevent wildfires
-- 🌱 I’ve finished my last year of Software engineering in University of Seville
+- 🌱 I’ve finished Software engineer degree in University of Seville
 - 📫 How to reach me: alvvazort@gmail.com

 ### Languages